uddhavb/Titanic-Project/README.md

 ## Prediction
 Fit the training data into a model using Support Vector Machines(SVM).
 Test the fiited model on the testing data and check the accuracy of the model.

-The model's accuracy on the testing data is found to be 94.49%
+## K-fold Validation
+The model is checked for its accuracy by a 10-fold validation wherein the data set is divided into training and testing data in a 9:1 ratio respectively 10 times.
+Every time a separate set is taken for testing.
+The accuracies for all the tests are calcualted and the mean is taken to get the accuracy of the model.
+It is found to be 86.83%